devleaks/pywinwing/README.md

   --aircraft acf.yaml  Use this aircraft configuration file
 ```

+# Usage

+Application will switch aircraft if you do.

+If no suitable aircraft is found for the device, it will display _waiting for aircraft..._
+on the MCDU display.

+This script only allows for known (devices, aircrafts) combination.

 # Important Note

 `winwing-cli` application is stateless.

 In case of problem, misbehavior, errors... simply stop the application and restart it.
 If problem persists, enter an issue on github.

+Display sometimes get de-synchronized.
+To re-synchronize it, unplug the Winwing MCDU device for a few seconds and plug it in back.
+Restart `winwing-cli`.

 # Future